-Join Mike Meyers for an in-depth discussion in this video Ping and ipconfig, part of CompTIA A+ Exam Prep (220-901) Part 5: Networking.
+Join Mike Meyers for an in-depth discussion in this video Ping and ipconfig, part of CompTIA A+ (220-901) Cert Prep: 5 Networking.

 - One thing that new techs always do…is they come up to me and they're like,…"Mike, what kind of tools do I need…to be a great network technician?"…And the answer is I would say 90%…of the problems that you run into on networks…can be handled with two tools…that are built into, well, not only Windows…but pretty much every operating system more or less.…And that is Ping, and, in Windows it's called Ipconfig.…Now these two tools alone…will take care of so many different things.…Let's make sure you know how to use them.…

 So let's start off with Ping.…Ping…So to use Ping you just type in ping…and then the name of another computer…that you want to ping.…So I'm going to ping one particular computer here.…What ping does is that it sends out one little packet…out to whatever address you've put in there,…and then that device will respond back,…so it's a really great way to say,…am I connected to this thing,…are we on the same network id,…are we working together…at least at the TCP/IP level.…

 So it works out pretty nice like that,…

 The CompTIA A+ 220-901 exam is comprised of six key parts.
 The fifth, networking, is covered by this course.
 Instructor Mike Meyers provides an introduction to networking by exploring cables, network IDs, IP addresses, and ports.
 He explains how to deal with a DNS, configure a router, and set up a wireless network while applying security standards.
 He also discusses Internet connections, including dial-up, broadband, wireless, and more.